umdlife/psdk_ros2/docs/documentation/ThePSDKWrapper.md

 #### Camera file management

-These services currently not working properly.
+These services currently are not working properly.
 Future work will address these functionalities.

 | Name                                        | Type      |
 | --------------------------------------------| --------- |